Investment (macroeconomics): Determinants

-Investment is often modeled as a function of income and interest rates, given by the relation I =  I (r), with the interest rate negatively affecting investment because it is the cost of acquiring funds with which to purchase investment goods, and with income positively affecting investment because higher income signals greater opportunities to sell the goods that physical capital can produce.
+Investment is often modeled as a function of interest rates, given by the relation I =  I (r), with the interest rate negatively affecting investment because it is the cost of acquiring funds with which to purchase investment goods, and with income positively affecting investment because higher income signals greater opportunities to sell the goods that physical capital can produce.

 In some research, investment is modeled as an increasing function of Tobin's q, which is the ratio between a physical asset's market value and its replacement value.
 If, for example, this ratio is greater than 1, machinery can be bought at one price and then generate output worth the larger amount that is reflected in its market value, giving positive economic profit.

 In some research, investment is modeled as an increasing function of the gap between the optimal capital stock and the current capital stock.
 Here the optimal capital stock is modeled as that which maximizes profit.